 Digital marketing is no longer the supplementary marketing strategy it once was.
 With more companies investing more in digital marketing and less in traditional channels, they’ve found that it allows for easy communication with customers that fosters relationships and leads to loyalty and sustainable streams of revenue.

 SMS and email marketing are two of the most popular digital marketing channels by offering high reach, personalization, and effectiveness.
-SMS, with its directness, ensures immediate communication, making it suited to timely promotions, reminders, and alerts.
+Each has its own strengths, and together, they amplify results:

 SMS — short message service — marketing, also known as text message marketing, allows businesses to send promotional messages, appointment reminders, and alerts directly to customers through text messages on their mobile phones.